Saints Row, the funhouse mirror version of Grand Theft Auto, will reboot in 2022

 “It’s new characters, new people with new quirks,” said Jeremy Bernstein, lead narrative designer of missions.
 “They’ll have new idiosyncrasies that you’ll come to love just as much as the old ones.”

-The gameplay mechanics appear to be an evolution of what we was in the third and fourth entries: solid third-person shooting foundations and hand-to-hand action seamlessly mixed in.
+The gameplay mechanics appear to be an evolution of the third and fourth entries: solid third-person shooting foundations and hand-to-hand action seamlessly mixed in.
 Some of the later, more outlandish side missions like insurance fraud will also return.

 “Saints Row” will be cross generation, meaning it will launch on the new PlayStation and Xbox machines as well as PlayStation 4 and Xbox One.
 It also supports cooperative play, and the developers say the entire storyline will be playable with friends.